A young Black woman talking about something serious with an older Black woman in the park.

 Do not take fluoxetine if you take an antidepressant medicine called a monoamine oxidase inhibitor (MAOI), or if you have taken one in the last two weeks.
 MAOIs include moclobemide, isocarboxazid, phenelzine and tranylcypromine.

-Before you start taking fluoxetine, tell your doctor if you are taking any other medications, including things you have bought over the counter for common illnesses like colds and flu or topical applications that you put on your skin.
+Before you start taking fluoxetine, tell your doctor if you are taking any other medications, including things you have bought from a pharmacy (or other shop) for common illnesses like colds and flu.
+This includes medications that you put on your skin.

-Taking fluoxetine may affect your ability to do things like drive a car, ride a bike, use machines, or anything else that needs a lot of focus.
+Taking fluoxetine may affect your ability to do things like driving a car, riding a bike, or anything else that needs a lot of focus or balance.
+It can make you tremble, feel dizzy or restless when you first start taking the medication.

 Pregnancy